AtomicYakuza/AuroraTracker/README.md

 Welcome to the Aurora Forecasting Application, a Python program that predicts and tracks the visibility of auroras (Northern Lights) using NOAA data: [3-day-forecast](https://services.swpc.noaa.gov/text/3-day-forecast.txt).
 ## 📋 Overview

+### Version 1.3
+🛠️ New Features
+- Added the Ability for the program to send an email containing the .ics files to the user.

+🐛 Bug Fixes
+- Fixed [Folder Structure](#-file-structure) in README.md

 ### Version 1.2
 🛠️ New Features
 - Introduced an Endless Mode that runs daily, automatically generating calendar events to notify users if an aurora is expected.